“The Folks Who Live on the Hill”

-Ted Heath, directing: Bobby Pratt, first trumpet; Bert Ezard, Duncan Campbell and Eddie Blair; trumpets; Don Lusher, first trombone; Wally Smith, Jimmy Coombs and Ric Kennedy, trombones; Leslie Gilbert, first alto saxophone; Roy Willox, alto saxophone; Henry McKenzie and Danny Moss, tenor saxophones; George Hunter, baritone saxophone; Frank Horrox, piano; Johnny Hawksworth, bass; Ronnie Verrell, drums.
+Ted Heath, directing: Bobby Pratt, first trumpet; Bert Ezard, Duncan Campbell and Eddie Blair; trumpets; Don Lusher, first trombone; Wally Smith, Jimmy Coombs and Ric Kennedy, trombones; Leslie Gilbert, first alto saxophone; Roy Willox, alto saxophone; Henry MacKenzie and Danny Moss, tenor saxophones; George Hunter, baritone saxophone; Frank Horrox, piano; Ike Isaacs, guitar; Johnny Hawksworth, bass; Ronnie Verrell, drums.

 The Story: Ted Heath was an English trombonist who had a long career as a sideman playing with many British bands prior to and during World War II, before he became the leader of his own band.
 George Edward “Ted” Heath (1902–1969) led what is widely considered Britain’s greatest and most successful post-World War II big band, recording more than 100 albums, which sold over 20 million copies.

 Heath served a lenghty apprenticeship as a sideman with various British dance bands from the 1920s well into the 1940s.
 These included Bert Firman [1924–1925]; Jack Hylton‘s Kit-Cat Band [1925–1927]; Jack Hylton Orchestra [1927-1930, stage presentations and some recordings]; Ambrose [1928–1936]; Sydney Lipton [1936–1939]; Geraldo [1939–1944].
 By the 1930s, Heath was one of the top trombonists in Great Britain.